-Formal parent/teacher conferences are scheduled three times a year to facilitate open communication between parents and teachers regarding students' progress.
+Formal parent/teacher conferences are scheduled multiple times per year to facilitate open communication between parents and teachers regarding students' progress.
 Refer to the School calendar for specific dates.
-Cedar Tree Academy maintains an open door policy, and parents are encouraged to visit their children's classrooms upon making an appointment with teacher.
+Cedar Tree Academy maintains an open-door policy, and parents are encouraged to visit their children's classrooms upon making an appointment with the teacher.
 Informal conferences or conversations may also be scheduled with teachers or School leaders at any time throughout the year.